clemsos/writings/_quora/2015-07-21-My-IQ-is-84-How-can-I-get-into-Stanford.md

 source: quora
 language: en
 title: |
     My IQ is 84.
-How can I get into Stanford? -
+How can I get into Stanford?
-    Quora
 ---

 Don\'t take IQ test results too seriously, they are usually worthless.